-At the Max-Planck-Institut für Radioastronomie (MPIfR) we have developed our second generation of digital wide-band Fast Fourier Transform Spectrometer (FFTS).
+At the Max-Planck-Institut für Radioastronomie (MPIfR) we have developed our second generation of wide-band Fast Fourier Transform Spectrometer (FFTS).
 The new analyzer boards make use of the latest versions of GHz analog-to-digital converters and the most complex FPGAs commercially available today.
-These state-of-the-art chips have made possible to build digital spectrometers with instantaneous bandwidths of up to 1.8 GHz and up to 16384 spectral channels.
+These state-of-the-art chips have made possible to build digital spectrometers with coherent bandwidths of up to 1.8 GHz and up to 16384 spectral channels.

 To simplify the combination of many analyzer cards into, e.g. an Array-FFTS, the novel boards include a standard 100 Mbits/s Ethernet interface.
 Precise time stamping of the processed spectra is realized by an on-board GPS/IRIG-B time decoder.
 The compact FFTS board (100 x 160 mm) operates from a single 5 Volt source and includes a programmable ADC clock synthesizer for a wide range of bandwidth setups (100 MHz - 1.8 GHz).
 The power dissipation per board was measured to be less than 20 Watt.
-Up to eight FFTS boards can be mounted in one 19" crate together with power supplies and the FFTS controller.
+The boards are available with one or two IF inputs.

-The MPIfR Array-FFTS, now operated at APEX, is equipped with 8 FFTS boards and the FFTS controller.
-A single FFTS board provides 1.5 GHz instantaneous bandwidth with 8192 spectral channels.
-The frequency resolution (equivalent noise bandwidth) in this standard configuration is 212 kHz.
+The MPIfR wide-band Array-FFTS equipped with 8 FFTS boards.
+A single FFTS board provides 1.5 GHz monolithic bandwidth with 8192 spectral channels.
+The frequency resolution (equivalent noise bandwidth) in this configuration is 212 kHz.